Intellectual Property In Vietnam // Copyrights, Patents, Trademarks, And IP Registration In Vietnam Complete Guide

 Inventive patents are protected in Vietnam for 20 years, while utility solution patents only benefit for up to 10 years.
 Vietnam’s patent office can extend these patents indefinitely.

 Vietnam’s patent recognition system operates on a “first to file” principle.
-The “first to file” means if two inventors file for an identical invention, the first inventor to apply gets the patent.
+The “first to file” principle means that if two inventors file for an identical invention, the first inventor to apply for the patent receives it.

 All industrial designs associated with the patents are protected for up to 5 years.